-The ICC is a permanent autonomous court, whereas the ad hoc tribunals for the former Yugoslavia and Rwanda, as well as other similar courts established within the framework of the United Nations to deal with specific situations only have a limited mandate and jurisdiction.
+The ICC is a permanent autonomous court, whereas the ad hoc tribunals for the former Yugoslavia and Rwanda, as well as other similar courts, were established within the framework of the United Nations to deal with specific situations, and only have a limited mandate and jurisdiction.
 The ICC, which tries individuals, is also different from the International Court of Justice, which is the principal judicial organ of the United Nations for the settlement of disputes between States.
-The ad hoc tribunal for the former Yugoslavia and the International Court of Justice also have their seats in The Hague.
+The International Court of Justice and the International Residual Mechanism for Criminal Tribunals also have their seats in The Hague.